sliitsesc/Year4-Sem1/MADD/Model Paper Answers - 2021.md

 Auto Layout dynamically calculates the size and position of all the views in your view hierarchy, based on constraints placed on those views.

-25. What are the differences between a push segue and a modal segue?
+25. **What are the differences between a push segue and a modal segue?**

+* Push Segue - Push segue has been renamed as Show segue.
+To create push segue, the parent view controller needs to be embedded in navigation controller.
+The navigation controller provides navigation bar.
+Once you connect two view controller with push segue, the child view controller will automatically has navigation bar on top.
+The child view controller will be added on top of the navigation stack.
+* A modal segue (i.e. present modally), on the other hand, is presenting over the current view controller.
+The child view controller will not inherit navigation view controller so the navigation bar will be lost if you present modal segue from a view controller with navigation view controller.
+You have to embed the child view controller in navigation controller again and start a brand new navigation stack if you want it back.
+If you want to get back to parent view controller, you have to implement this by yourself and call dismiss from code.

-26. Briefly explain why Generics are used in Swift.
+26. **Briefly explain why Generics are used in Swift.**

-27. What is the name of the Garbage Collection process found in iOS?
-Briefly explain how it works.
+27. **What is the name of the Garbage Collection process found in iOS?
+Briefly explain how it works.**

-28. Explain Cropping, Letterboxing and Pillarboxing.
-(Images are accepted with a description.
+28. **Explain Cropping, Letterboxing and Pillarboxing.
+(Images are accepted with a description.**

-29. Briefly explain what are the application states of an iOS App. (images are accepted with a description)
+29. **Briefly explain what are the application states of an iOS App. (images are accepted with a description)**